 Choosing the right tires for your vehicle may seem complex.
-There are several factors that crosses your mind while looking for the right pairs that meet your requirements.
-In order to secure a comfortable ride, no matter the weather or road condition, tires are the only link between you and the surface you are riding on.
-So, being skeptical is a complete no when it comes to picking the right ones.
+Several factors cross your mind while looking for the correct pairs that meet your requirements.
+To secure a comfortable ride, regardless of weather or road condition, tires are the only link between you and the surface you are riding on.
+So, being skeptical is a complete no when picking the right ones.

 255 75r17 vs 265 70r17 Table